honglaklee/convDBN/README.md

 # Convolutional Deep Belief Networks

-This is a demo code for the paper:
+This is a demo code for the convolutional deep belief network (written by Honglak Lee and Kihyuk Sohn):

 Honglak Lee, Roger Grosse, Rajesh Ranganath, and Andrew Y. Ng.
 Convolutional deep belief networks for scalable unsupervised learning of hierarchical representations.